Tamoxifen and Ovarian Cancer: When a Breast Cancer Drug Becomes Part of Your Story

 Read more: Hormone Therapy for Ovarian Cancer: Unlocking New Possibilities in Treatment

-It comes in pill form, typically 20 mg per day, which makes it easy to take at home.
+It comes in pill form, typically 20 mg once to twice per day, which makes it easy to take at home.
 That convenience, combined with its relatively mild side effect profile, is part of why doctors consider it in situations where stronger chemotherapy for ovarian cancer may not be the right fit.

 Stay informed